a2lix/Demo/README.md

 # A2liX Demo

-Symfony4 with A2lixTranslationFormBundle and KnpDoctrine strategy example.
+Symfony4 with A2lixTranslationFormBundle, A2lixAutoFormBundle and KnpDoctrineBehavior examples.

 ---